How to make a complaint

 Ask for your letter to be acknowledged in writing and for the agency to give you an estimate of how long it will take to deal with your complaint.
 If there’s any urgency, let the agency know and explain why.

-If your complaint hasn’t been resolved to your satisfaction or hasn’t been responded to, you can contact the Ombudsman.
+If your complaint has not been resolved to your satisfaction or has not been responded to, you can contact the Ombudsman.